Coach (Survivor contestant): South Pacific

 In 2011, Wade returned to Survivor for the third time in Survivor: South Pacific, as the self-styled 'Zen Slayer' and one of two returning contestants (the other being Ozzy Lusth).
 During the season, Wade was assigned to the Upolu tribe through random draw, gaining the friendship of Edna Ma on the first day.
 On the first night, he made an alliance with Sophie Clarke, Rick Nelson, Albert Destrade, and Brandon Hantz, who later revealed to Wade that he was Russell Hantz's nephew.
 Wade decided to trust Brandon Hantz, but still was wary of his outbursts.
 Wade and his four alliance members eliminated Christine Shields-Markoski, Stacey Powell and Mikayla Wingle, sending them all to Redemption Island.
 At camp, Wade found the Hidden Immunity Idol with the help of Destrade and Clarke, keeping it a secret from Hantz and Ma.
 Later on, Wade staged the Idol's "discovery" for Hantz, under the guise of a prayer ritual.
 The tribes merged with six members each, prompting Wade to attempt to sway former Savaii member John Cochran over in order to avoid a tie.
 Wade's alliance, now including Cochran, voted off the remaining Savaiis.
 Both Cochran and Ma, knowing that they were on the outside of the alliance, tried to get Wade to betray his original alliance; however, he decided against it.
 He went on to vote off Cochran first, followed by Ma.
 Wade, Clarke and Destrade ended up in the Final Three, and Wade finished second place only to Clarke, who won in a 6–3–0 vote.

-In The Hands Of The Fans
+In the Hands of the Fans

-On May 28, 2025, it was confirmed that Wade would return for a fourth season of Survivor, joining the cast of Survivor 50: In The Hands Of The Fans.
+On May 28, 2025, it was confirmed that Wade would return for a fourth season of Survivor, joining the cast of Survivor 50: In the Hands of the Fans.
+He finished 12th/13th after a duo's twist made him tied to contestent Chrissy Hofbeck, who ended up being targeted after Rick Devens "found" a fake immunity idol which he said was real.
+He played his shot in the dark, but it was not successful, leaving him and Hofbeck to be voted out in a 10-1-1 vote.

-Post-Survivor
+Legacy

 Coach Wade was inducted to the Survivor Hall of Fame in 2015.
 In September 2020, Coach Wade was ranked the "20th Greatest Survivor" by former castaway Russell Hantz.